 Full-day students at CTC take Theology 4 online beginning in July and going through October.
-Physical Education is taken independently with weekly reports, teacher check-ins and testing through the first semester.
 ALL CTC students are encouraged to continue participation in extracurricular activities, social events and athletics here at LCHS.

 It is important to note that CTC is NOT the "vo-tech" parents may recall from their youth!
 Many students attending CTC are able to earn college credits for their studies; and a significant number of students from CTC go on for post-secondary college or specialized training!